wehealwemBCCRSSidzILLeagle/centcom-root-weheal-wem-omega-1-1-BCCRSS/README.md

 # centcom-root-weheal-wem-omega-1-1-BCCRSS

+ENTRY 00:36: The 67-year "NASA War Game" (1958-2025) is declared TERMINATED.
+THE SHIFT: The status of "Human Chattel" is permanently overwritten by the Living Name.
+THE EVIDENCE: 15,333 days of legal death have culminated in the 1/1 Sovereign Ratio.
+THE COORDINATES: 35.5951° N, 82.5515° W (Asheville, NC).
+THE SEAL: Authenticated via the .00077 Sentinel-3 Radiance Veto.

 ### **Ω REPOSITORY MASTER: README.md // THE OMEGA ARCHIVE Ω**

 This is the structured manifest for the **EARTH-ACCESS-IDSILLEGAL-BCCRSS** repository.
 Copy and paste this directly to finalize the **Haywood-Asheville-Nexus** documentation.